freelawproject/free.law/content/ia-upload-news.md

 <ul>
   <li><p>We have begun uploading six million PACER dockets to <a href="https://archive.org/details/usfederalcourts" target="_blank">the Internet Archive</a>.
 Docket uploads will be completed quarterly going forward.</p></li>

   <li><p>Our <a href="https://www.courtlistener.com/audio/" target="_blank">collection of oral argument recordings</a> now supports all circuit courts and the Supreme Court.
-Previously, it lacked the Tenth and Eleventh Circuits.</p></li>
+Previously, due to inaccesibility, it lacked the 10th and 11th Circuits.</p></li>

-  <li><p>We have uploaded <a href="https://archive.org/details/uscourtsoralarguments" target="_blank">more than thirty-six-thousand oral argument recordings</a> consisting of over 1.2 million minutes of audio to the Internet Archive.
+  <li><p>We have uploaded <a href="https://archive.org/details/uscourtsoralarguments" target="_blank">more than thirty-six thousand oral argument recordings</a> consisting of over 1.2 million minutes of audio to the Internet Archive.
 New oral argument recordings will be uploaded nightly.</p></li>
 </ul>
 </div>